Africa

 Peace at last

 The locals in El Jadida (the New) are much more relaxed than in the east.
-This is meant to be a holiday destination for Moroccans rather than tourists, which is why I chose to come here, and the locals are content to let me come to them rather than harrassing me as I walk past their stalls.
-Apparently there are laws in place to reduce the harrassing of tourists, including limiting vendors to talking to tourists a few metres from their shop.
-I can't imagine what it would be like otherwise.
+This is meant to be a holiday destination for Moroccans rather than tourists, which is why I chose to come here, and the locals are content to let me come to them rather than harrassing me as I walk past… Continue reading Peace at last

 Linguists

 I get more practise at speaking French here than I ever did in France.
 Morocco was once a French colony and much of the population still speaks French.
 They also give my Spanish a workout and even my Japanese.
 Some speak German and just about every other language you care to try.
-Usually only a few words, but enough to get the tourists' attention.
+Usually only a… Continue reading Linguists

 Mosques

-Every city, town and village in Morocco has at least one mosque and as long as there's one person still living there, it's the best maintained building in town.
-Unlike the domed structures I was expecting, Moroccan mosques comprise a rectangular courtyard (presumably with the walls aligned with the cardinal directions) and a tall square spire in one corner.
-The highest spire that I know of climbs to 67m.
+Every city, town and village in Morocco has at least one mosque and as long as there’s one person still living there, it’s the best maintained building in town.
+Unlike the domed structures I was expecting, Moroccan mosques comprise a rectangular courtyard (presumably with the walls aligned with the cardinal directions) and a tall square… Continue reading Mosques

 Camels don’t like people